 Successfully negotiate a low price

-You may lock in today's pricing for your orthodox funeral by organizing and paying for it in advance.
+By organizing and paying for your orthodox funeral in advance, you can lock in today's pricing.
 Your loved ones won't need to stress about whether or not they have enough money to cover the costs of your funeral and burial preparations in the future, regardless of how much prices may rise.

 Prepaid Funeral Plans: Cons